 This basic truth is supported by the findings of much of the recent research I’ve curated on this blog, the references in those studies, and older research elsewhere.

 The painful impacts of our unfulfilled needs impel us to be constantly vigilant for some way to fulfill them.

 This is a richly insightful and truly empathetic method of interpreting people’s behaviors and expressions of thoughts and feelings.

 3) A hypothesis of Primal Therapy is: a major function that our cerebrums have evolutionarily adapted is to use ideas and beliefs to repress pain and make us more comfortable.

 I value this inference as an empathetic method of interpreting people’s expressions of thoughts and feelings.
 Click the Beliefs category to view samples of how beliefs, expectations, and predictions are studied using cerebral measurements.

 So, what did this study contribute to science about beliefs and the underlying causes of addiction and smoking as found by measuring the subjects’ brains?

-Well, nothing new, really.
+Nothing new, really.
 The study was all about the effects, the symptoms.
+There was:

 - Nothing about impelling physical conditions and causes,